Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Outline of Gyrokinetic Theory as a Gauge Transform

-The Lie transform which corresponds to this gauge transform version was given previously \cite{Miyato09}, where we also showed the correspondence to low-frequency MHD and to previously derived forms of the gyrokinetic Lagrangian and equations.
-Some more correspondence was shown in the Appendix of the paper on energetic consistency and momentum conservation \cite{momcons}, the precepts of which we follow herein and the theorems of which therefore also apply.
+The Lie transform which corresponds to this gauge transform version was given previously \cite{Miyato09}, including the correspondence to low-frequency MHD and to previously derived forms of the gyrokinetic Lagrangian and equations.
+Generally, energetic consistency and momentum conservation, including the route back to MHD, follows easily in this formulation \cite{momcons}.